Aryan-Wadhawan/DungeonMania-Game-Engine/Pair_Blog.md

 [Answer]

+The code snippet in `Switch.java` violates the **Feature Envy** design principle.
+The method `activateBombs()` is overly interested in the internal details of the `Bomb` class such as accessing its position and radius directly and using that information to compute blast coordinates.
+This breaks encapsulation and places the responsibility of bomb specific behavior inside the `Switch` class, even though `Bomb` should own its own detonation logic.

 > ii.
 Refactor the code to resolve the smell and underlying problem causing it.

 [Briefly explain what you did]
+To resolve the code smell, I moved the responsibility for blast logic from `Switch` into the `Bomb` class itself.
+I added a new method `detonate(GameMap map)` in `Bomb.java`, which handles destroying entities in its blast radius.
+I then updated `Switch.activateBombs()` to simply call this method on each bomb.

+This change improves encapsulation and keeps the behavior of each object inside the class that owns it, following the principles of object oriented design.

 ### e) Open-Closed Goals